bhar4t/reuse-react-component/README.md

-# Serve your React Component by npm
+# Serve React Snackbar by npm

 You can publish your own React component to npm, below you'll see how to publish your own component to npm step by step.